hectorm/otpauth/README.md

 // on when exactly the script is run. setTimeout(CheckToken, 10000, token); function CheckToken(token) {
-    let delta = totp.validate({ token, window: 1 });
+    // Validate a token.
+Returns the token delta or null if it is not found in the search window, in which case it should be considered invalid. let delta = totp.validate({ token, window: 1 });

     if (delta === null) {